-800 years ago, the Roman Catholic Church entrusted the guardianship of the Holy Land and other shrines of the Christian religion to the Holy Land Friars of the Order of St. Francis, creating what is now known as the Custody of the Holy Land.
+800 years ago, the Roman Catholic Church entrusted the guardianship of the Holy Land of the Christian religion to the Holy Land Friars of the Order of St. Francis, creating what is now known as the Custody of the Holy Land.
 The Franciscan Monastery of the Holy Land in America is run by the Custody’s friars based in America.

-• Supporting 29 parishes, 4 homes for orphans and 3 academic institutions
+- Support 29 Catholic parishes, 4 homes for orphans and 3 academic institutions

-• Relocating and providing homes to Christian families
+- Relocate and provide homes to Christian families

 Here in America